numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 Dollars are created and destroyed by the government; the amount (and manner) in which they are distributed or recovered is the government's most important economic (and social) policy tool.

 A key point here is that _governments don't have bank accounts_.
 The central bank settles debts by creating money.
 Likewise, money collected by the government is magicked out of existence.
-A currency issuer's purpose is not to _have_ money, it's to _manage_ the economy by exerting control over its currency.
+A currency issuer's purpose is not to _have_ money, it's to manage the economy by _exerting control_ over its currency.

 This turns common budgeting sense on its head—a household's financial health may be determined by its bank account's balance, but a currency issuer's financial health is measured by its economy, which it can influence by adding or removing money.

 The government has many options for increasing the money supply, including spending, forgiving debt, or mailing everyone a check.
-It mostly decreases the dollar supply by raising taxes, which—as with spending—can be used to accomplish social goals; in the same way that spending money on single-payer insurance adds dollars to the market while also benefitting public health, a wealth tax takes dollars out of the market while also reducing inequality.
+It mostly decreases the dollar supply by raising taxes, which—as with spending—can be used to accomplish social goals; in the same way that spending money on single-payer insurance adds dollars to the market in service of public health, a wealth tax takes dollars out of the market while reducing inequality.

 <!--
 > We can, and must, tax the rich.
 But not because we can't afford to do anything without them.
 We shoudl tax billionaires to rebalance the distribution of wealth and income and to protect the health of our democracy.